continue-revolution/sd-webui-animatediff/docs/how-to-use.md

 },
 ```

+If you wish to specify different conditional hints for different ControlNet units, the only additional thing you need to do is to specify `batch_images` parameter in your ControlNet JSON API parameters.
+The expected input format is exactly the same as [how to use ControlNet in WebUI](features.md#controlnet-v2v).

 ## Parameters
 1. **Save format** — Format of the output.
 Choose at least one of "GIF"|"MP4"|"WEBP"|"WEBM"|"PNG".
 Check "TXT" if you want infotext, which will live in the same directory as the output GIF.
 Infotext is also accessible via `stable-diffusion-webui/params.txt` and outputs in all formats.